Digitalized-Energy-Systems/opfgym/mlopf/examples/README.md

 * `MultiStageOpf`: Demonstrates how to implement an OPF over multiple time steps.
 The agent now has to make long-term decisions regarding its actions and cannot greedily optimize the current grid state.
+* `NonSimbenchNet`: Demonstrates how to use non-Simbench power systems by the example of the IEEE 30-bus case.
+(Simbench systems are used by all benchmark environments because of their accompanying time-series data)

 To import the example environments, use `from mlopf.examples import <EnvironmentName>`.